-Jennings is a blue-collar town, with 52.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Jennings, you'll notice that it is more blue-collar than most other communities in America.
+52.58% of Jennings’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jennings is a town of farmers, fishers, or foresters, service providers, and professionals.
 There are especially a lot of people living in Jennings who work in farm management occupations (35.05%), maintenance occupations (20.62%), and healthcare (10.82%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Jennings has relatively fewer families with younger children, and/or college students.
 Combined, this makes Jennings a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.